On indicators of Hopf algebras: Higher indicators of Taft algebras

 \subsection{Remarks}

-(1) At this time, we do not any effective way for evaluating \eqref{eq:q-function} at $q$ being a root of unity.
-Since \eqref{eq:q-function} is the generating function of certain type of partitions (Remark \ref{rem:q-function}), we expect that a combinatorial approach would be helpful for this problem.
+In \S\ref{subsec:indicator-Taft}, we have derived \eqref{eq:higher-ind-Taft-1} in a quite direct way.
+In the preceding \S\ref{subsec:indicator-uqsl2}, we have derived \eqref{eq:higher-ind-uqsl2-3} with the help of Theorem~\ref{thm:ind-filtered}.
+Comparing \eqref{eq:higher-ind-uqsl2-3} with \eqref{eq:higher-ind-Taft-1}, we have obtained Theorem~\ref{thm:higher-ind-uqsl2}.
+These results reduce the computation of the indicators to the evaluation of \eqref{eq:q-function} at $q$ being a root of unity.
+At this time, we do not know any effective way to compute \eqref{eq:q-function}.
+However, since it is the generating function of certain type of partitions, we would expect that a combinatorial approach would be helpful for this problem.